Epoch Investment Partners Inc. Sells 74,374 Shares of International Business Machines Co. (NYSE:IBM)

-Epoch Investment Partners Inc. reduced its stake in shares of International Business Machines Co.
-(NYSE:IBM – Free Report) by 4.9% in the second quarter, according to its most recent filing with the SEC.
+Epoch Investment Partners Inc. cut its holdings in International Business Machines Co.
+(NYSE:IBM – Free Report) by 4.9% in the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 1,451,944 shares of the technology company’s stock after selling 74,374 shares during the period.
-International Business Machines makes up 1.1% of Epoch Investment Partners Inc.’s investment portfolio, making the stock its 12th biggest position.
-Epoch Investment Partners Inc. owned about 0.16% of International Business Machines worth $194,285,000 as of its most recent filing with the SEC.
+International Business Machines makes up 1.1% of Epoch Investment Partners Inc.’s portfolio, making the stock its 12th largest position.
+Epoch Investment Partners Inc. owned 0.16% of International Business Machines worth $194,285,000 as of its most recent SEC filing.

 Several other hedge funds have also added to or reduced their stakes in the business.
 ERn Financial LLC lifted its holdings in International Business Machines by 4.2% during the 4th quarter.
 ERn Financial LLC now owns 1,886 shares of the technology company’s stock valued at $266,000 after buying an additional 76 shares in the last quarter.
 Sterneck Capital Management LLC lifted its holdings in International Business Machines by 0.4% during the 2nd quarter.
 Sterneck Capital Management LLC now owns 17,976 shares of the technology company’s stock valued at $2,405,000 after buying an additional 76 shares in the last quarter.
 Exeter Financial LLC lifted its holdings in International Business Machines by 0.4% during the 2nd quarter.
 Exeter Financial LLC now owns 17,618 shares of the technology company’s stock valued at $2,369,000 after buying an additional 76 shares in the last quarter.
 Oder Investment Management LLC lifted its holdings in International Business Machines by 1.7% during the 2nd quarter.
 Oder Investment Management LLC now owns 4,803 shares of the technology company’s stock valued at $643,000 after buying an additional 81 shares in the last quarter.
 Finally, Tranquility Partners LLC lifted its holdings in International Business Machines by 5.0% during the 1st quarter.
 Tranquility Partners LLC now owns 1,730 shares of the technology company’s stock valued at $227,000 after buying an additional 82 shares in the last quarter.
 56.16% of the stock is owned by institutional investors.